snuq/VSEQF/Readme.md

 * __Zoom Selected__

-   Zooms the sequencer to show the currently selected sequence(s).
+   Zooms the sequencer to show the currently selected strip(s).

 * __Zoom Cursor__